denyslazarenko/denyslazarenko.github.io/_posts/2024-04-05-llm_as_judge.md

 - The final step involved generating responses and feedback for each instruction and reference answer.
 This was done sequentially, with GPT-4 providing both the response and the feedback based on the previously generated rubrics and reference answers.
 The result was an extensive dataset of **100,000 instances** (5 for each instruction, with 20K for each score within 1-5).

-### Code

-The original code can be found at [https://github.com/kaistAI/prometheus](https://github.com/kaistAI/prometheus).
-However, I prefer the implementations using Langchain, which can be found [here](https://huggingface.co/learn/cookbook/rag_evaluation) and [here](https://huggingface.co/learn/cookbook/llm_judge).

 ## Fine-tuning an evaluator LM

 The original code could be found [here](https://github.com/kaistAI/prometheus).
 The following prompt format (already processed in the 'output') was used to train the evaluator LM: